Have A Hyperactive Child? How To Manage Hyperactivity Naturally

 Balance screen time with green time

 Kids need time outside to really thrive.
-Fresh air and sunshine is a key part of supporting brain and nervous system health in children.
+Fresh air and sunshine are a key part of supporting brain and nervous system health in children.
 You probably won’t get your child to give up the screens altogether.
 But you can agree on a guideline about how much time they need to spend playing outside to balance out the screen time.